Sathya Sai Baba: Posthumous Trust issues

 After Sai Baba's death, questions about the manner in which the finances of the organization were going to be managed led to speculations of impropriety, with reports stating that suitcases containing cash and/or gold had been removed from his personal lodgings.

 On 17 June 2011, officials from the Sri Sathya Sai Central Trust opened his private residence in the presence of government, bank and tax department officials.
 In the private residence, which had been sealed since his death, they inventoried 98 kg of gold ornaments, approximate value Rs 21 crores (US$4.7m), 307 kg of silver ornaments, approximate value Rs 16 million (US$0.36m), and Rs 116 million (US$2.6m) in cash.
 The cash was deposited into the Sai Trust's account at the State Bank of India with payment of government taxes (thus transferring them from religious gifts to Trust assets.)
 The gold and other items were inventoried, assessed, and placed in secure storage.
 In July, district authorities inventoried an additional Rs 7.7 million (US$0.17m) in valuables in another 4 rooms.
 The total value of these items is believed to exceed 7.8 million US dollars.
 Also inventoried at Yajurmandir were thousands of pure silk sarees, dhotis, shirts, 500 pairs of shoes, dozens of bottles of perfume and hairspray, watches, a large number of silver and gold "mangala sutrams", and precious stones such as diamonds.
 There were also 750 saffron and white robes of the type Sai Baba wore.
 In July 2011, a similar opening of his Bangalore-area ashram tallied 6 kg of gold coins and jewelry, 245 kg of silver articles and Rs 8 million in cash.
 These items and goods are believed to have been donated over the years by Sai Baba's devotees from all over the world as religious gifts.

-In 2012 Satyaji (Sai Baba's former personal attendant) came forward with a noterised signed, yet unknown, document from Sai Baba, dated from 1967 entailing Sai Baba had "no personal right on the multi-crore spiritual empire built by him".
-In the letter Sai Baba stated, "Whatever is given to me is under my management, supervision and control as a trustee to be used for public charitable purposes.
-This declaration I am making so that nobody can claim, under or through me, in the family properties if any."
-Reports stated that for some time Sai Baba's nephew, R.J.
-Ratnakar Raju was trying to gain control over the trust, whose assets and properties worth hundreds of millions of dollars, led to a conflict between him and the other trust members.

-The Sri Sathya Sai Central Trust however, never makes the intake or expenditure details of funds into the trust public.

-"Nobody really knows who the members are in the trust and whether if; or any, changes are made at any point of time."